 6. Meditation on the Surroundings (Gom Khor-Yug)

-The 17th Karmapa explained that he thinks these came from the root words of the Seven Points teaching by Yangonpa.
+These seem to come from the root words of the Seven Pointing Outs teaching by Yangonpa.

 “Namo Guru Ratnabhava, the Sambhogakaya who enjoys the pleasures of samsara with the clear awareness of no object and has gained mastery over appearing empty phenomena.
 I prostrate at the feet of your Sambhogakaya.”

-The first part of the Seven Points teaching, the Offerings, as per the outline in the commentary of Yangonpa’s student Barwai Gyeltsen, which is not explained by the 8th Karmapa, Mikyo Dorje
+The homage/first part of the Seven Points teaching, as per the outline in the commentary of Yangonpa’s student Barwai Gyeltsen, which is not explained by the 8th Karmapa, Mikyo Dorje

-The 17th Karmapa then read out the rest of the homage part of the text:
+The 17th Karmapa then read out rest of the homage part of the text in the Hundred Instructions by 8th Karmapa:

-“I prostrate at the feet of the Lord of Yoga Nyenpa Drubpon, go for refuge.
+“I prostrate at the feet of the Lord of Yoga, Nyenpa Drubpon (1st Sangye Nyenpa), go for refuge.
 Please grant your blessings.
 There is no actual accomplishment of the Mahamudra of the Kagyu lineage passed down from the Dharmakaya Vajradhara to the previous guru great Naropa.
 Unless the analogous and true wisdom of the three supreme and higher empowerments has become manifest.
 But these days there are also the ways of teaching shamatha and insight that are common to the causal vehicle of Prajnaparamita.
 Instructions passed down from the Prajnaparamita teaching and its lamp on the path of enlightenment to the great Gampopa and Phagmo Drupa, known as the co-emergent union.

 Gampopa and Pagmo Drupa gave these the name co-emergent union of Mahamudra for the sake of degenerate beings that alight on the highest vehicle.
 As the text says: ‘Appearance and emptiness are primordially co-emergent since the Instructions join them as one, they are known as the co-emergent union.
 Based on these words, lamas these days point out the very mere appearance, mere clarity, mere awareness and people decide that Shamatha, insight and the three kayas are all naturally complete and inherent in them.
 They can be nowhere else.
 In that their minds mislead them about the implicit and ulterior meanings of the words of the Kagyu gurus, particularly here in U-Tsang there is a great sectarian instruments in the words of Lord Drupba and the words of Gotsangpa and others are used for sources for people’s own mistaken fabrications, I cannot bear seeing this, so I shall give a textual explanation to the Lord of Dharma Yangponpa’s Seven Pointing Outs.”